-- Sub-acute level of care-short-term, goal-oriented treatment plan requiring nursing care or rehabilitation at a high intensity level; lower intensity than acute care; Sub-acute/skilled days shall be limited to 100 days per benefit period. - Skilled nursing level of care-short-term, goal-oriented treatment plan whereas the member cannot be treated in a community based setting; lower intensity than sub-acute; Sub-acute/skilled days shall be limited to 100 days per benefit period. - Inpatient Rehabilitation- intensive rehabilitation program for members.
-Members who are admitted must be able to tolerate an intensive level of rehabilitation services and benefit from a team approach. - Long Term Acute Care Facility Services- treatment of patients with serious medical conditions that require care on an ongoing basis but no longer require intensive care or extensive diagnostic procedures.
+- Sub-acute level of care: Short-term, goal-oriented treatment plan requiring nursing care or rehabilitation at a high intensity level; lower intensity than acute care.
+Sub-acute/skilled days shall be limited to 100 days per benefit period. - Skilled nursing level of care: Short-term, goal-oriented treatment plan when the member cannot be treated in a communitybased setting; lower intensity than sub-acute.
+Sub-acute/skilled days shall be limited to 100 days per benefit period. - Inpatient rehabilitation: Intensive rehabilitation program for members.
+Members who are admitted must be able to tolerate an intensive level of rehabilitation services and benefit from a team approach. - Long-term acute care facility services: Treatment of patients with serious medical conditions that require care on an ongoing basis but no longer require intensive care or extensive diagnostic procedures.